mrtolkien/inhouse_bot/README.md

 `!admin_score game_id winner` is an admin-only command that scores the game without asking for validation.

 # Stats features
-`!history` returns the match history of your last 20 games.
+`!history` returns your match history.

 `!rank` returns your server-wide rank.

+`!ranking role` returns the top 20 players in the given role.

 `!mmr` returns your current MMR.

 `!mmr_history` displays a graph of your MMR per role in the past month.

+`!champions_stats` returns statistics about the champions you played for the games you informed it.

 # Installation
 ```shell script